Relational De-Creation

 Revelation 20:1–3

-“I saw an angel coming down out of heaven, having the key of the abyss and a great chain in his hand.
-He seized the dragon, the old serpent, which is the devil and Satan, who deceives the whole inhabited earth, and bound him for a thousand years, and cast him into the abyss, and shut it, and sealed it over him, that he should deceive the nations no more, until the thousand years were finished.
-After this, he must be freed for a short time.”
+“Then I saw an angel coming down from heaven, holding in his hand the key to the bottomless pit and a great chain.
+And he seized the dragon, that ancient serpent, who is the devil and Satan, and bound him for a thousand years, and threw him into the pit, and shut it and sealed it over him, so that he might not deceive the nations any longer, until the thousand years were ended.
+After that he must be released for a little while.”

 Revelation 20:14

-“Death and Hades were thrown into the lake of fire.
+“Then Death and Hades were thrown into the lake of fire.
 This is the second death, the lake of fire.”

 If final judgment is described as eternal fire, outer darkness, and the abyss, then Scripture is not giving one literal map of a single place.
 Fire, darkness, and chaos-depth do not naturally collapse into one image.